 Another important modern consideration is to show the associated lifestyle versus simply the product.

 These days, to be and market a brand, it’s more about an experience or lifestyle, and less about a product.

 Since most people are now media producers as well as media consumers, many tend to have at least a basic understanding of marketing concepts.
 As a result, they want to feel involved in and empowered by the process with language and media that relates to them.
 They won’t be tricked by tired old marketing tactics.

 Language for marketing, and language in general, must be inclusive in order to connect to the modern consumer.
 Brands should prepare to change their language rapidly as more people are more widely heard in defining their own identities.

-Customers are holding brands to a higher standard of inclusive language, and as more women, BIPOC, and LGBTQI folx have access to leadership positions and create media and public knowledge.
-These voices are (finally!) gaining strength in public space, and they are affecting evolving language as well.
+Customers are holding brands to a higher standard of inclusive language, and as more women, BIPOC, and LGBTQI people have access to leadership positions and create media and public knowledge.
+The voices that are gaining strength in public spaces and are affecting evolving language as well.

 There are so many mediums, platforms, and channels available—instant messaging, email, blogs, 140-character tweets, and online newsletters, to name a few.
 While there may be some variation in how they are used, they all share a need for fast, fresh and up-to-date language.